GeorgeMcGinn/Wildlife-Camera-Scripts/README.md

 This repository will have additional scripts that will fine-tune the exposure based on the condition of the preview, but until then, these scripts will allow you to not only get the first images of a wildlife when it shows up, but the camera will continue to take images while the PIR sensor is still registering the animal (or human).

+<a name="wlCamera"></a>
+## <u>wlCamera.py</u>

+This script uses PiCamera to detect PIR sensor activation and image capture.
+It is designed to take 5 images with a .05 second pause between each image when the PIR Sensor detects a source of infrared heat radiation based on the distance you set on the hardware itself.
+The steps executed by this script are:

+1. Set up logging file to track the camera's progress and process from the time it is turned on.
+It will display the settings of the camera script, and then track whether or not the PIR sensor was activated, when photos were taken and the file names of each, whether it was sucessful, when the PIR sensor settles, and when it is ready to detect a new target.
+All entries are date/time stamped, with message numbers.
+2. The script sets up the GPIO Pin location of the PIR sensor (based on the Naturebytes build, it is 27, not 13), the exposure and meter modes, auto white balance, image resolution, and save location for the images (default is: /home/pi/Pictures/).
+3. Starts the Camera Preview and waits 5 seconds for the exposure settings to take effect.
+A log entry is recorded when the preview sucessfully starts.
+4. The script then enters an infinite loop, where it waits for the PIR to detect infrared heat radiation motion.
+This is a wait-state, and the script holds until the PIR sensor detects infrared heat radiation.
+5. As soon as detected, the script continues, where it sets the file name to the cuurent date and time of activation.
+Then the script takes 5 photos, each .05 seconds apart, and adds a sequence number (1-5) at the end of the datetime stamp.
+The default images taken is a .PNG file.
+6. After the camera takes the 5th image, the scripts sleeps for 2 seconds to let the PIR Sensor settle.
+Then it loops back to where it waits for the PIR to detect infrared heat radiation motion.

+The camera continues on this loop until either: 1) An error is detected and the exception routine stops the camera; 2) The battery pack dies; or 3) You turn the camera off when you go to retrieve it.

+Also of importance is that this script has been tuned to the jumper on the PIR Sensor is set into the HIGH Mode, which speeds up continuous detection of an infrared heat radiation source still present in the sensor's range.

+<a name="wlVideo"></a>
+## <u>wlVideo.py</u>

+This script uses PiCamera to detect PIR sensor activation and video capture.
+It is designed to take 3 10-second videos with a .05 second pause between each recording when the PIR Sensor detects a source of infrared heat radiation based on the distance you set on the hardware itself.
+The steps executed by this script are (similar in design to wlCamera.py):

+1. Set up logging file to track the camera's progress and process from the time it is turned on.
+It will display the settings of the camera script, and then track whether or not the PIR sensor was activated, when videos were taken and the file names of each, whether it was sucessful, when the PIR sensor settles, and when it is ready to detect a new target.
+All entries are date/time stamped, with message numbers.
+2. The script sets up the GPIO Pin location of the PIR sensor (based on the Naturebytes build, it is 27, not 13), the exposure and meter modes, auto white balance, video resolution and framerate, and save location for the videos (default is: /home/pi/Videos/).
+3. Starts the Camera Preview and waits 5 seconds for the exposure settings to take effect.
+A log entry is recorded when the preview sucessfully starts.
+4. The script then enters an infinite loop, where it waits for the PIR to detect infrared heat radiation motion.
+This is a wait-state, and the script holds until the PIR sensor detects infrared heat radiation.
+5. As soon as detected, the script continues, where it sets the file name to the cuurent date and time of activation.
+Then the script takes 3 10-second videos, each .05 seconds apart, and adds a sequence number (1-3) at the end of the datetime stamp.
+The default videos taken is a .h264 file.
+6. After the camera takes the 5th image, the scripts sleeps for 2 seconds to let the PIR Sensor settle.
+Then it loops back to where it waits for the PIR to detect infrared heat radiation motion.

+The camera continues on this loop until either: 1) An error is detected and the exception routine stops the camera; 2) The battery pack dies; or 3) You turn the camera off when you go to retrieve it.

+Also of importance is that this script has been tuned to the jumper on the PIR Sensor is set into the HIGH Mode, which speeds up continuous detection of an infrared heat radiation source still present in the sensor's range.

+<a name="wlMultiProcess"></a>
+## <u>wlMultiProcess.py</u>

+This is an experimental script that allows your camera to take both still photos and videos at the same time when the PIR Sensor detects an infrared heat radiation source.
+This is accomplished by using the multi-processing rather than multi-threading.

+While it is included here, it has not been thoroughly tested & debugged.
+Use it at your own risk.
+When it is ready, this mesage will change.
+&nbsp;
+<a name="Install"></a>
-## How to Install Software
+# How to Install Software

 If you are using the Naturebytes system to run your Wildlife Cam, then there are two files that you need to copy from this repository:

-**launch_nbcamera.sh** - The BASH script that launches the Python script at boot time **wlCamera.py** - The Python script that is launched by the script above and runs the PIR sensor and camera.
+`launch_nbcamera.sh` - The BASH script that launches the Python script at boot time **wlCamera.py** - The Python script that is launched by the script above and runs the PIR sensor and camera.

 After installing these scripts to their respective folders on your device, ensure that the wlCamera.py script points to the storage device that you wish to store your photos.
-By default, I have coded this script to put all photos taken into ***/home/pi/Pictures/***.
+By default, I have coded this script to put all photos taken into` /home/pi/Pictures/`.

+If you want to take videos instead, replace wlCamera.py with wlVideo.py in `launch_nbcamera.sh`.

 If you are installing a brand new Raspberry PI, you will need to download one of the Raspberry PI OS files that are Debian Buster or lower.
-One of the files linked below is an OS by Naturebytes, which already has the CRON task set up to execute the launch_nbcamrea.sh BASH script.
+One of the files linked below is an OS by Naturebytes, which already has the CRON task set up to execute the `launch_nbcamrea.sh` BASH script.
+There is a link below in Documents that will explain how to set up launch_nbcamera.sh on a boot of your PI.
+&nbsp;
+<a name="Documentation"></a>

- ## Documents
+ # Documents

  This distro has a directory called "Documents" that contain technical documentation on the cameras, sensors, and software manuals that are used in the Naturebytes wildlife cam.

- One document that is provided via the web is the [PiCamera Docmentation](https://picamera.readthedocs.io/en/release-1.13/)
+ One document that is provided via the web is the [PiCamera Docmentation](https://picamera.readthedocs.io/en/release-1.13/).

  You can also download and install PiCamera from the source yourself.
 It is available on GitHub at: [Dave Jones - Waveform80/picamera](https://github.com/waveform80/picamera).
 Jones Software engineer at Canonical, developers of Ubuntu Linux.
+ &nbsp;
+ <a name="Links"></a>

- ## Links To Documentation
+ # Links To Documentation

  For those who do not wish to download the documents with the software, here are the links to all the documents provided: